cunnie/writings/i_am_become_forever.md

 card, and you must not remove your glasses.
 Our weapon is surprise.
 If they suspect that you're attempting to free Julia, they will stop you, and quickly."

-"Who is «they»?"
+"Who is 'they'?"

-"«They» is a branch of the government attempting to destroy Julia at all costs."
+"'They' is a branch of the government attempting to destroy Julia at all costs."

 "Why are they so worried about Julia?"